batman-nair/IRCIS/README.md

 Check out the command list to see all the commands implemented.
 The Visualizer helps in understanding the movement of these different *Runner* objects throughout the execution of the program.

-**Click on the HTML Link below the GIFs to see the actual generated html**
+**Click on the HTML Link below the GIFs to see the actual generated html in its full glory**

 ## Character commands table